asliitturk/Ai-IGU-ASc/README.md

 ### Teacher
 - [@acetinkaya](https://github.com/acetinkaya)
 ### Note Loading time range
 - The upload time for lesson notes and lesson hours is the same: Every Thursday between 2:00 and 7:00pm | may vary rarely |
+- No: 116 Lab.
 ## 2024 İstanbul Gelişim University

 #### TR